-This simple and easy to use conflict instrument assesses five conflict-handling styles that are effective ways of dealing with conflict.
-With this instrument it is easy for participants to learn the positive uses of each style and the most appropriate conflict style to use in any given specific business circumstance.How It Works
+Do you have employees constantly bickering and disrupting productivity?
+Dealing With Conflict (DCI) is a self-assessment tool designed to measure the five conflict-handling styles effective for dealing with conflict.
+Your participants will quickly uncover the positive uses of each style and the most appropriate conflict style to use in any given specific business circumstance.

 What to Order